Niger-Volta-LTI/yoruba-adr/README.md

   	>>> nltk.download('punkt')
 	```

-## Model Training
+#### Training an ADR sequence-to-sequence model
-To start data-prep and training of the Bahdanau-style soft-attention model, execute the training script from the base directory: `./01_run_training.sh`
+To start data-prep and training of the Bahdanau-style soft-attention model, execute the training script from the top-level  directory: `./01_run_training.sh`

 Training logging should ressemble the following: